Flat Preloader Icon

 Who Were The Odd Fellows?

-In 1884 “Boston architects Henry W. Hartwell and William C. Richardson design the five story red brick commercial building, adorned with Romanesque and Sullivanesque decorative detail of pressed brick and terra cotta (Hartwell and Richardson also designed the First Baptist Church in Central Square and the Exeter Street Theater in Boston).
-The cost of the building is $40,000.
-The first cornerstone is laid in a ceremony on Bunker Hill Day.”
-See the architects’ design of the building in The American Architect and Building News magazine below.
+In 1884 Boston architects Henry W. Hartwell and William C. Richardson designed the five story red brick commercial building that would be known as Odd Fellows Hall.
+The building is adorned with Romanesque and Sullivanesque decorative detail of pressed brick and terra cotta.
+Hartwell and Richardson also designed the First Baptist Church in Central Square, and the Exeter Street Theater in Boston.
+The cost of the building was $40,000, and the first cornerstone was laid in a ceremony on Bunker Hill Day (Cambridge Historial Comission 1990 Landmark Report).
+See the architects’ design for the building from a copy of The American Architect and Building News magazine, from 1885, below.

 Skip to content